 Core Concepts

-Understand the fundamental building blocks of Yaplet — organizations, team roles, permissions, the widget, and how conversations flow between visitors and your team.
+Understand the fundamental building blocks of Yaplet — organizations, brands, team roles, permissions, the widget, and how conversations flow between visitors and your team.

 Organizations

 An organization is your workspace in Yaplet.
-It contains all your data — conversations, contacts, articles, campaigns, settings, and team members.
+It contains all your data — brands, conversations, contacts, articles, campaigns, settings, and team members.
 Everything you do happens within the context of an organization.

 • Each user can belong to multiple organizations and switch between them from the sidebar menu